Websoft9Archive/ansible-template/docs/solution-smtp.md

 Taking **SendGrid's SMTP Service** as an example, refer to the following steps to configure sending mail:

-1. log in SendGrid console, and prepare your SMTP settings;
+1. Log in SendGrid console, and prepare your SMTP settings.
    ```
    SMTP host: smtp.sendgrid.net
    SMTP port: 25 or 587 for unencrypted/TLS email, 465 for SSL-encrypted email